teberl/react-redux-todomvc/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+See also the section for [testing](https://reacttraining.com/react-router/web/guides/testing) at react-router for more information.

 ### `npm run build`